 The Singleton pattern ensures that only one instance of a class exists in a program and provides a global access point to that instance.
-In Ruby, the Singleton
+In Ruby, the Singleton module is available in the singleton library, making it easy to implement.

-Using the Singleton
+Using the Singleton Module

-module that ensures only one instance of a class is created.
+Ruby provides a built-in Singleton module that ensures only one instance of a class is created.

 Example: Implementing Singleton Class